OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 pip install anthropic~=0.25.0 # Use a plausible stable version for 2026, e.g., 0.25.0 or later

-Verify: Run a simple Python command to check the installed version.
+Verify: Run a quick Python command to confirm the installation and version.

 # Bash / Zsh / PowerShell / Cmd (after activating venv)